 So how can these skills – as the glue of all management skills – be developed?

-- Read books, articles or take dedicated courses on improving communication skills.
+- Read books and articles or take dedicated courses on improving communication skills

-- Always give everyone eye contact, while briefly breaking eye contact every ten seconds or so.
+- Try to give everyone eye contact, while briefly breaking eye contact every ten seconds or so

 - Be aware of body language (yours and theirs).
 Avoid crossed arms and overly stern facial expressions.